 The Secret Guides of Humanity

-There have always existed exemplary human beings embodying the highest moral, spiritual, and ethical faculties, whose profound sacrifices and uncompromising service to others have mystified and perplexed the masses.
-Throughout cultures, societies, and empires based upon avarice, fear, and greed, the sincere, upright, and selfless conduct of such men and women have been all the more remarkable for their originality, intelligence, and compassion.
+There have always existed exemplary human beings embodying the highest spiritual ethics, whose originality, intelligence, and uncompromising service to others have perplexed the masses.
+Despite being surrounded by corruption, such men and women have been all the more remarkable for their sincere, upright, and selfless conduct.
 Going against the grain with brilliant and luminous character, such individuals have redirected the course of entire civilizations, even if remaining anonymous and unknown.
 Such persons are known as initiates.

 For throughout all recorded time there have been outstanding people on earth who spoke out with unshakable assurance about the secret of life and even witnessed their conviction with their life—initiates as they have been called.
 But where and from whom have these 'initiates' received their initiation?
 And into what were they initiated?